aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 ```

 ::alert{type="info"}
-We use the [`inject`](https://angular.io/api/core/inject) function to inject the `ResultsClient` in the service.
-We can also use the constructor to inject the client but it is not recommended because it will make the service harder to test.
-Using the `inject` method allow us to harmonize the way we inject the dependencies in our services, components, etc.
+You use the [`inject`](https://angular.io/api/core/inject) function to inject the `ResultsClient` in the service.
+You can also use the constructor to inject the client but it is not recommended because it will make the service harder to test.
+Using the `inject` method allow us to harmonize the way you inject the dependencies in services, components, etc.
 ::

-Then, we can create a method to call the `listPartitions` service:
+Then, you can create a method to call the `listPartitions` service:

 ```typescript [partitions-grpc.service.ts]
 import { Injectable, inject } from '@angular/core';